 - [i] All Entrants, Drivers, second Drivers, Navigators and second Navigators must hold a current MSA - Competition licence valid for the event.
-These licences must be presented at documentation.
-To obtain a National Competition Licence, competitors will have to have competed in, and be classified - To obtain a National Competition Licence, competitors will have to have competed in, and be classified as a finisher in a minimum of two (2) Regional Off-Road Racing events and have had their licence signed by the Clerk of the Course.
+These licences must be presented at documentation. - To obtain a National Competition Licence, competitors will have to have competed in, and be classified as a finisher in a minimum of two (2) Regional Off-Road Racing events and have had their licence signed by the Clerk of the Course.
 Should competitors not comply with the above, an entry may be submitted for consideration and approval by the CEO, MSA Steward and the COC of the SA Rally-Raid Championship.